Transporte Aéreo Rioplatense

 Transporte Aéreo Rioplatense SACL was an Argentine cargo airline that operated in the 1970s and 1980s.

 History

 The airline was set up in December 1969 by Carlos F. Martinez Guerrero and several of his associates.
-Operations commenced in July 1970, however, the first aircraft, a Canadair CL-44 freighter did not commence service with the airline until 1971.
+Operations commenced in July 1970, however, the first aircraft, a Canadair CL-44 freighter did not commence service with the airline until March 1971.
 Flights with the CL-44 commenced between Buenos Aires and Houston, on which cattle were transported, and the airline quickly established itself operating worldwide ad hoc charters, leading to the addition of three more of the aircraft type.
 The airline had regular flights to Houston, Miami, and Basel, Switzerland from September 1976.

 The airline acquired its first Boeing 707 freighter from Dan-Air in 1978, and a second one a year later.
 The arrival of the 707s led to the gradual retirement from service of the CL-44s.